Screening Cascade Development

 Figure 4: The above graphs demonstrate one facet of Sygnature Discovery’s approach to hit confirmation.
 If binding can be demonstrated using multiple methods we can be confident a hit is not a false positive due to technological interference.

 In many drug discovery campaigns a key concern is selectivity of compound for its target over homologues or analogues, as lack of selectivity may present as a clinical liability.
-At Sygnature Discovery we believe in identifying selectivity issues early in the discovery pipeline and we typically build selectivity assays into all screening cascades.
+At Sygnature Discovery we believe in identifying selectivity issues early in the drug discovery pipeline and we typically build selectivity assays into all screening cascades.
 Identifying a lack of selectivity early in the discovery phase allows projects to either remove such hits from compound progression, or incorporate improvement of selectivity in their medicinal chemistry strategy.

 Figure 5: The above data shows how target selectivity can differ between two related compounds.
 Compound 1 is both more potent and more selective and will be the driver for further medicinal chemistry.